Checkmk/grafana-checkmk-datasource/README.md

 Save & Test will check if the User authenticates and the data source is reachable.

-## Current state of development
+## Current state

 - Service graph works on RAW & CEE
 - Single metric for the moment now works only on CEE
 - Combined graphs remains CEE only
 - Dropped "Label Format" option.
 Prefer Grafana overrrides.
-- [ ] Annotations are not usable yet
+- Annotations are not usable yet

 ### Combined graphs